-Customized, adjustable oral appliances stabilize and protrude the mandible to effectively treat sleep-related breathing disorders (SRBDs) by reducing respiratory events.1
+Customized, adjustable oral appliances stabilize and protrude the mandible to effectively treat sleep-related breathing disorders (SRBDs) by reducing respiratory events.

-Recognizing that the appropriate therapeutic position of mandibular advancement varies from patient to patient,2 an American Academy of Dental Sleep Medicine (AADSM) task force evaluated a variety of methods for identifying the therapeutic position of an oral appliance.
+Recognizing that the appropriate therapeutic position of mandibular advancement varies from patient to patient, an American Academy of Dental Sleep Medicine (AADSM) task force evaluated a variety of methods for identifying the therapeutic position of an oral appliance.
 The task force determined the most clinically useful methods and provided a protocol on how to use each method.
 These protocols cover the following methods: initial mandibular position, symptom review, pulse oximetry (PO) or home sleep apnea tests (HSATs) administered by qualified dentists, and HSATs or polysomnography (PSG) ordered by physicians.
-The task force defined a qualified dentist as one who has certification in dental sleep medicine by a nonprofit organization or who has completed education in dental sleep medicine similar to that required for the AADSM's Qualified Dentist designation, as described in the 2015 clinical practice guideline.^{3,4}
+A qualified dentist includes American Board of Dental Sleep Medicine (ABDSM) diplomates, AADSM qualified dentists, and ABDSM international certificants.
+In order to receive one of the above designations, at a minimum, a dentist must successfully complete all or specific components of the AADSM Mastery Program